weifxn/battleship-java/README.md

 - The game should allow player to choose among 3 stages of difficulties which contain different number of ships, traps and potions.
 For example:
     - Beginner: 80 ships, 10 traps, 18 potions
     - Intermediate: 50 ships, 20 traps, 18 potions
-    - Advance: 20 ships, 30 traps, 18 potions
+    - Advanced: 20 ships, 30 traps, 18 potions

 - There are two types of trap:
     - Low danger trap: which will reduce life by 1